AndrewCopeland/my-zettelkasten/kasten/1615909434-conjur-authn-iam-quick-start.md

 # 1615909434 conjur-authn-iam-quick-start

-You contact the server over port 8443 and not 443.
-Is this intended?

 I run the following command to get the instance certificate:
 ```
 openssl s_client -showcerts -connect localhost:8443 < /dev/null 2> /dev/null | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p'